processorcentricmodel/PCCS/README.md

-## Welcome to Processor-Centric Contention-aware Slowdown Model Pages
+## Processor-Centric Contention-aware Slowdown Model

 Processor-centric contention-aware slowdown model is a slowdown model for shared memory SoCs.
 This page includes the code that is used to construct this model.
 The code is primarily tested on two devices: (1) NVIDIA Jetson Xavier and (2) Qualcomm Snapdragon 855.